instadeepai/Mava/docs/create_system.md

 In order to create a new system in Mava, a system class must be defined that inherits from the base [`System`](https://github.com/instadeepai/Mava/blob/7b11a082ba790e1b2c2f0acd633ff605fffbe768/mava/systems/jax/system.py#L28) class.
 The `design` method must then be overwritten return a [`DesignSpec`](https://github.com/instadeepai/Mava/blob/7b11a082ba790e1b2c2f0acd633ff605fffbe768/mava/specs.py#L161) object containing all the components to be used by a particular system.
 A default system config may also be created as a `dataclass` which contains the default system hyperparameters to be used.

-The arguments we provide to our system build are presented below:
+These are the defined arguments for `system.build()`, but we emphasize that the build is adaptable enough to add or remove some of them:

 - `environment_factory` - used to construct the environment.